forestryio/forestry.io/hugo/content/job-openings/_index.md

 categories: []
 tags: []
 cta:
-  headline: Don't see a job description that matches you perfectly?
+  headline: Unfortunately, we don't currently have any job openings.
-  textline: If you'd still like to express interest in working with us,
+  textline: But if you'd still like to express interest in working with us,
   ctas:
     - RelPermalink: "mailto:careers@forestry.io"
       textline: "Shoot us a note"